 - Select Authorize to complete the connection process

-Step 2: Add Instagram Feed to Shopify store
+Step 2: Add Instagram Feed to the Shopify store

 - At the Sales Channels tab, Online Store, select Themes